viafintech/Barzahlen-PHP/readme.md

 ```

 ## Support
-The Barzahlen Team will happily assist you with any problems or questions.
+The viacash Team will happily assist you with any problems or questions.

-Send us an email to support@viafintech.com or use the contact form at https://integration.barzahlen.de/en/support.
+Send us an email to support@viafintech.com or check out our Solutions center at https://www.viafintech.com/overview-solutions/.